 continually update this

-page, so please feel free to visit often.
+page, so please feel visit often.
 Think of

-as the classic plan where you pay per minute.
-Daily plans
+as the classic plan where you pay per minute (a now quite rare plan).

 plans offer you a bundle of minutes, text messages, etc., and finally,